MTV is entering the late-night game with Nikki & Sara LIVE, debuting Tuesday, Jan. 29, at 11 p.m. ET/PT.

-Ahead of its premiere, The Hollywood Reporter spoke with co-hosts Nikki Glaser and Sara Schaefer about comedic role models and what the expect from their new talker.
+Ahead of its premiere, The Hollywood Reporter spoke with co-hosts Nikki Glaser and Sara Schaefer about comedic role models and what they expect from their new talker.

-Viewers can expect to see traces of Amy Poehler and Tina Fey via Saturday Night Live’s Weekend Update on the program, with both Glaser and Schaefer citing the duo as comedic influences.
-(Not to mention, physically, a resemblance is undeniable.)
+Viewers can expect to see traces of Amy Poehler and Tina Fey via Saturday Night Live's Weekend Update on the program, with both Glaser and Schaefer citing the duo as comedic influences.
+(Not to mention that a physical resemblance is undeniable.)

 Following the day's top headlines, the hosts will cut to various pre-recorded sketches, man-on-the-street segments and celebrity guests.
 Up first is Ke$ha, who is set to make a big announcement on Tuesday's debut.

 While the duo are quick to credit Poehler and Fey with shaping their comedic sensibilities, they also "admire" the original queen of late-night, Chelsea Handler.
 "We want our audience to feel close to us the way that a lot of people feel close to Chelsea," says Glaser.
 "What everyone loves about her is that she doesn't give a f---.
 She really just lets it all hang out."